davidbliu/Mesos-Docker/comparisons/README.md

 # What is this?

 a collection of my research. may be outdated and/or inaccurate. no guarantees

+## Cluster management stuff
+__three types of scheduling architectures__ monolithic, two level, and shared state

+mesos is a two level scheduler. advantages: can run many different frameworks on top and have resource sharing between them. currently running a single framework (marathon) so not utilizing the scheduling aspect of mesos since offers only ever go to one framework.

+mesos disadvantage is resource hiding - offers are made to framework but they dont have global view of cluster. framework latency when deciding what to schedule means resources are tied up. usually used for many small tasks that end quickly not an ideal _service_ architecture. mesos assumes quick scheduling decisions, samll jobs, high resource churn.
+This is not the case for service jobs.

+should have some sort of scheduling mechanism.
+This is perhaps something that each team (ex: CPAS) should implement

+__batch__ and __service__ jobs are different. they should have different scheduler?

+# Other
 ## Maestro
 <img src='maestro.png' height=500></img>